harrykeen18/dxf-three.js-JSON_translator/README.md

 # DXF to webgl translator

-Most translators import solids in to webgl in a "dumb" format.
-This is a python translator to quickly convert DXF in to an ediatble three.js format.
+Most three.js translators/uploaders import solids in to the three.js format in a "dumb" format.
+This is a python translator to quickly convert DXF in to an editable three.js format.

 See example here - http://harrykeen18.github.io/dxf-three.js-JSON_translator/